nukehub-dev/nukebox/CONTRIBUTING.md

-# Contributing to NuclearBoy
+# Contributing to NuclearKid

-Thank you for your interest in contributing to **NuclearBoy**!
+Thank you for your interest in contributing to **NuclearKid**!
 We appreciate your efforts to improve the project and make it more useful for the nuclear physics community.

 ## Code of Conduct